purpleidea/purpleidea.com/content/blog/2024/03/27/a-new-provisioning-tool.md

 I've got quite a lot planned to improve upon this.
 Today is the beginning of what I considered minimally viable.
 There are big upcoming changes both in the `mgmt` tool, and in this provisioning project.
-Among the first is that you might have noticed that type unification can take about ~1.5 min in some cases.
-This delay should drastically decrease once I spend some time to implement some optimizations, if they haven't already landed.
+Among the first is that we want to implement a faster type unification algorithm.
+It can take upwards of ~1.5 min in some cases, and this delay should drastically decrease once I spend some time to implement a better algorithm if it hasn't already landed.

 {{< blog-paragraph-header "Are there any bugs?" >}}